 Yes, if you have tried treating your sensitive teeth for a few weeks and have had no improvement.

-During an examination the dental team will talk to you about your symptoms.
+During an examination, the dental team will talk to you about your symptoms.
 They will look at your teeth to find out what is causing the sensitivity and to find the best way of treating it.
-The dental team may treat the affected teeth with special ‘de-sensitising’ products to help relieve the symptoms.
-Fluoride gels, rinses or varnishes can be applied to sensitive teeth.
+The dental team may treat the affected teeth with special ‘de-sensitizing’ products to help relieve the symptoms.
+Fluoride gels, rinses, or varnishes can be applied to sensitive teeth.
 These can be painted onto the teeth at regular appointments one or two weeks apart, to build up some protection.
 Sensitivity can take some time to settle, and you may need to have several appointments.
 If this still does not help, your dental team may seal or fill around the neck of the tooth, where the tooth and gum meet, to cover exposed dentine.
 In very serious cases it may be necessary to root-fill the tooth.

 There are many brands of toothpaste on the market made to help ease the pain of sensitive teeth.
-You should use the fluoride toothpaste twice a day to brush your teeth.
+You should use fluoride toothpaste twice a day to brush your teeth.
 You can also rub it onto the sensitive areas.
-These toothpastes can take anything from a few days to several weeks to take effect.
+These toothpaste can take anything from a few days to several weeks to take effect.
 Your dental team should be able to advise you on which type of toothpaste would be best for you.

 - Brush your teeth last thing at night and at least one other time during the day, with fluoride toothpaste.
 Consider using toothpaste specially designed for sensitive teeth.
-Use small, circular movements with a soft bristled brush.
+Use small, circular movements with a soft-bristled brush.
 Try to avoid brushing your teeth from side to side.